Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Don't Ignore Warning Signs

-Running a system that's making unusual sounds, leaking, or performing poorly — and waiting until it completely fails — can be classified as neglect by a warranty technician.
+Running a system that's making unusual sounds, leaking, or performing poorly, and waiting until it completely fails, can be classified as neglect by a warranty technician.
 Address issues early and document the steps you took, even if just a note in your maintenance log.
+Also remember: most providers require prior authorization before any repair, so call your warranty company first.

 Understanding how the claims process works before you need to file is one of the smartest moves a homeowner can make.